maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 .. note:: This part of the configuration documentation is aimed at (functional) administrators.

-The Archiefvernietigingscomponent supports run-time configuration for maximum flexibility to make it fit your environment.
+The ArchiefBeheerComponent supports run-time configuration for maximum flexibility to make it fit your environment.
 This does also mean that a fresh installation is empty and not useful without any configuration.